Unforgettable Cobra Kai Sayings: Memorable Lines from All Seasons

 From Season 4, Episode 10, “The Rise”

-This is the moment Daniel and Johnny squash their beef – by acknowledging their differences and coming to terms with the balance between their two different teaching styles.
+This is when Daniel and Johnny squash their beef – by acknowledging their differences and coming to terms with the balance between their two different teaching styles.

 19. “I wasn’t taught the difference between mercy and honor and I paid for it.
 If I’m extra hard on you, its because you have the potential to be better than I ever was.”